 At the same time, sharing the words of your heart is a joyful, creative, abundant act that so often becomes more burdensome, dark, and lonely than it needs to be.
 You might wonder how you’ll ever be able to bear it.
 Never fear.
 I have lots of practice taking myself way too seriously and working my way out of it, and I know how to help you get the playful back into your prose and your process.

 Like internationally acclaimed speaker and entrepreneur Jo Dibblee, whose memoir, Frock Off: Living Undisguised, I had the pleasure of editing.
-Jo’s book became an Amazon Bestseller in both 2013 and 2015, and received its second bronze medal in the international Readers’ Favorite competition this fall.
+Jo’s book became an Amazon Bestseller in both 2013 and 2015, and received its fifth bronze medal in the international Readers’ Favorite competition this fall.
 Go Jo!
 What a thrill!

 Through my signature course, Discover the Book You’re Meant to Write (DTB), again and again, the writers who take it are reminded that their lives—their loves and losses and particularities and peculiarities—are not incidental to the process.
 Rather, the writer is essential to the writing.
 One of these brave writers, DTB alumna, Jennifer Brownell, had an exciting 2015, as her memoir was picked up by The Pilgrim Press and released this past spring!

-I muse about such things as a regular contributor for nurturing and fun sites like Sweatpants & Coffee and Burlesque Press, and I’ve been a featured author, panelist, and presenter at The Louisiana Book Festival, Wordstock Literary Festival, the Antioch Writers’ Workshop, and the Saints & Sinners Literary Festival.
+My own writing is regularly published in the Story Sanctuary I’ve built on Patreon, and I’ve been a featured author, panelist, and presenter at The Louisiana Book Festival, Wordstock Literary Festival, the Antioch Writers’ Workshop, and the Saints & Sinners Literary Festival.

 The highlight for me of any literary festival or workshop is always connection—encountering other writers and their stories.
 If you’d like to know more about my story—how and why I got here, please read on.